 Following the 1951 season, Burgess was traded to the Cincinnati Reds, who then sent him to the Philadelphia Phillies two months later.
 He was the Phillies' starting catcher for the next three years, hitting .368 in 345 at-bats and making the All-Star team in 1954.
-Early in the 1955 campaign, he was traded back to the Reds.
+Early in the 1955 campaign, he was traded back to the now Redlegs.
 That season, he hit a career-best 21 homers, including 3 against the Pittsburgh Pirates on July 29th.
-However, during the next three years with the Reds, he began seeing less time behind the plate and more appearances as a pinch hitter.
+However, during the next three years with the Redlegs, he began seeing less time behind the plate and more appearances as a pinch hitter.

 Prior to the 1959 season, Burgess was acquired by Pittsburgh.
 He was the team's primary catcher for four seasons and hit .333 in the 1960 World Series, which the Pirates won.
-By 1963, Jim Pagliaroni took over as the club's backstop, but the next year Burgess became the only player to ever make the All-Star team solely because of his ability as a pinch hitter.
+By 1963, Jim Pagliaroni took over as the club's backstop, but the next year Burgess became the only player to ever make the All-Star team primarily because of his ability as a pinch hitter.

 - 6-time NL All-Star (1954, 1955, 1959-1961 & 1964)

 - Won a World Series with the Pittsburgh Pirates in 1960